-To date, the Holt Fund has invested over $7 million in programs to improve community heath outcomes.
-Holt Fund recipients are meeting the health and medical needs of the community through a variety of innovative programs.
+To date, the Holt Fund has invested more than $18.7 million in programs to improve community health outcomes in Grafton, Vermont and surrounding towns.